-2 Connection Factors
+1 Connection Factors

-2.1 To what extent is domicile or habitual residence relevant in determining liability to taxation in your jurisdiction?
+1.1 To what extent is domicile or habitual residence relevant in determining liability to taxation in your jurisdiction?

-Habitual residence is relevant to assess if an individual is resident in Portugal or not for PIT purposes (please refer to our comments regarding questions 2.2 and 2.4 below).
+Habitual residence is relevant to assess if an individual is resident in Portugal or not for Personal Income Tax ("PIT") purposes (please refer to our comments regarding questions 1.2 and 1.4 below).
 For this same purpose, the notion of domicile is irrelevant.

-2.2 If domicile or habitual residence is relevant, how is it defined for taxation purposes?
+1.2 If domicile or habitual residence is relevant, how is it defined for taxation purposes?

-According to the PIT Code, there is habitual residence in Portugal if on any given day of a 12-month period an individual holds accommodation in conditions that indicate an intention to keep and occupy it or if he spends more than 183 days in Portuguese territory.
+According to the PIT Code, there is habitual residence in Portugal if, on any given day of a 12-month period, an individual holds accommodation in conditions that indicate an intention to keep and occupy it, or if he/she spends more than 183 days, consecutive or not, in Portuguese territory.

-2.3 To what extent is residence relevant in determining liability to taxation in your jurisdiction?
+1.3 To what extent is residence relevant in determining liability to taxation in your jurisdiction?